Part 1: Four Ways Business Travel Dug Me Deeper Into Debt

 But, we know this doesn’t typically happen.
 Being handed a $4,500 expense check is tempting to spend on something else with the reasoning of paying business travel expenses with the next paycheck.
 Yeah, I admit to doing this and guess what?
 It doesn’t work.

 I also had an incident of mailing a $2,800 payment to American Express (AMEX) and my then husband saw a huge credit in our account.
 He did what any logical person would, use the credit to pay down another credit card.
 About two weeks later, the check was returned to me by the United States Postal Service in a plastic bag.
 The check never made it to AMEX and the envelop had been destroyed.
 At the same time, AMEX shut my card down while in Europe for lack of payment.
 I had to somehow find the funds to pay off the expenses to have my card reactivated.
 Thankfully, I had a Visa card to charge expenses during the trip.
+You might also want to look into someone who might be able to help you with any mis-sold PPI that you make have accumulated from any loans or credit cards you might have taken out and it is best to do that as soon as possible so you don’t have to rush before the ppi cut off date and you won’t have to worry about it later.

 1. I try to have my employer pay for as much travel in advance, such as airfare and hotel.
 I also ask for a cash advance.
 I have to admit, I miss those reward points but in the end, I know it’s something I need to do.